msftcangoblowm/drain-swamp/docs/why/cringe-culture.rst

 Scary threat
 ~~~~~~~~~~~~~

-When changing versions, submitting a PR, or an raising an issue.
+When changing versions, submitting a PR, or raising an issue.
 Each
 would influence the next commit.
 Without supplying a cringe reference
 the author *may* deem this sufficient grounds for refusing the change
 or dragging it out to maximize the LOLs.